AMuriuki/flask-elasticsearch/README.md

 # Flask Elasticsearch

-This implementation is of a search feature for users to find content in an app using natural language.
+An implementation of full text search for users to find information on a site using natural language.

 ## About Elasticsearch